Settings & Configuration

 Generate an API key for programmatic access to your offerings, orders, investors, bank accounts, and settings.
 API access is available on the **Enterprise** plan.

 * Click **Generate API Key** to create or rotate your key.
-Note that rotation invalidates the previous key immediately.
+Rotation invalidates the previous key immediately.

 * The key is displayed only once — copy it immediately and store it securely.

-* Use the key in the `Authorization` header (`Bearer <API_KEY>`) of API requests.
+* Use the key in the `Authorization` header (`Bearer <API_KEY>`) of server-to-server API requests.

-* Visit <https://om.bitbond.com/api/docs> for the interactive OpenAPI reference.
+* Browse the interactive OpenAPI reference at <https://om.bitbond.com/api/docs>.

 * For an overview of endpoints and usage examples, see [API Overview](https://docs.bitbond.com/asset-tokenization-suite/offering-manager/api-overview.md).